Awards are given to members of the Ostomy Canada Society for their great contributions towards the continuous success of the Association.

 - 2008 - Astrid Graham, Ottawa, ON

 - 2007 - Les Kehoe Ottawa, ON

 - 2003 - Dielwen (Di) Bracken, Toronto, ON

 - 1999 - Dr. Zane Cohen, Chief of Surgery, Mount Sinai Hospital, Toronto, ON

 Enterostomal Therapist Recognition Award

 The ET of the Year Award is awarded to an E.T. nurse who has supported ostomates via involvement with his/her local chapter's activities and national functions.
-The award also enables UOAC members to acknowledge their E.T. nurse for their support and services.
+The award also enables Ostomy Canada Society members to acknowledge their E.T. nurse for their support and services.
 Previous recipients are: